- Track jaguar in the wild and assist with a pioneering conservation initiative

 - Stay in remote lodges and learn about the traditions and culture of the Pantanal cowboys

 Explore the plains, mountains and rivers of the vast Pantanal wetlands and gain a privileged insight into the conservation efforts at work to save two of Latin America's most iconic creatures.
-Stay at two remote lodges deep in the Pantanal and spend time with leading conservationists Arnaud Desbiez, as he tracks and studies giant armadillo and Mario Haberfeld on the trail of wild jaguar.
+Stay at two remote lodges deep in the Pantanal and spend time with leading conservationists Arnaud Desbiez, as he tracks and studies giant armadillo, and Lilian Rampim on the trail of wild jaguar.

 The vast floodplains of the Pantanal are the best place to view wildlife in South America.
 They provide refuge to over 650 species of bird including the scarlet and blue macaw as well as capybara, giant anteater and giant river otter.